gesquive/dyngo/README.md

 A service application that watches your external IP for changes and updates a DigitalOcean domain record when a change is detected

 Usage:
-  digitalocean-ddns [flags]
+  dyngo [flags]

 Flags:
-      --config string          Path to a specific config file (default "./config.yaml") -d, --domain string          The DigitalOcean domain record to update -h, --help                   help for digitalocean-ddns
+      --config string          Path to a specific config file (default "./config.yaml") -d, --domain string          The DigitalOcean domain record to update -h, --help                   help for dyngo
       --log-file string        Path to log file (default "-") -o, --run-once               Only run once and exit -i, --sync-interval string   The duration between DNS updates (default "60m")